arthurghz/Posterr/README.md

 - **System Caching:** Implement system caching to improve performance.

-- **Worker Quantity:** Increase the number of workers to enhance the application's processing power.
+- **Worker Quantity:** Increase the number of workers to enhance the apwplication's processing power.

 In conclusion, a thorough analysis of the application revealed several areas for improvement and potential modifications, including the implementation of a caching system, cloud deployment for load balancing, and improvements to the gunicorn server.
 These enhancements will significantly increase the efficiency and reliability of the application.